I-like-PhysiX/project/README.md

 7.) delete the components directory in the project directory, copy the necessary code to the right place

-8.) terminal: npm run serve
+8.) terminal: npm run dev